 On is not a new Swiss car, but it is a way of mobility.
 On is the only Swiss running shoe and proudly features the tag "Engineered in Switzerland" on every shoe.
 In case you're wondering, K-Swiss is not a Swiss company, though the original shoe was created by two Swiss brothers who immigrated to California and started making tennis shoes.

-Clever marketing gimmick, you think?
+A clever marketing gimmick, you think?
 Quite the opposite.

 He realized though that he could run on sandy surfaces and paths which would give a little.
 This gave him the idea of the unique sole based on circular rubber elements that absorb both the vertical and horizontal shocks that runners incur every time they go running.

 Opinions are split on shock absorption.
-Minimalist runners believe that the human body through proper running technique should be able to do all of that.
+Minimalist runners believe that the human body through proper running techniques should be able to do all of that.
 Traditional shoe companies and many doctors will say that the body was not designed to do that.
 Both ignore one of the fundamental facts about the world we live in today: It’s flat and hard.

 Few of us are running on uneven surfaces that give with each strike like a sandy beach or a grassy pasture.
-Then, of course we lack the calluses that protected our feet thousands of years ago.
+Then, of course, we lack the calluses that protected our feet thousands of years ago.
 We have become more sensitive to the ground under our feet.
 On finds the middle ground between these camps.

 On’s engineered and patented rubber coils give way and absorb the vertical and horizontal shock.
 Traditional shoes only take care of the vertical.
 The Swiss engineers found out that it is actually the horizontal shock that causes a large degree of injury by damaging the foot’s musculature.